stackotter/swift-cross-ui/Sources/SwiftCrossUI/SwiftCrossUI.docc/Setting up a virtual development environment.md

 You should now find the shared directory mounted as a drive inside your Windows VM.

 You're now ready to begin setting up a SwiftCrossUI development environment inside your Windows VM.
-Head over to <doc:Setting-up-development-environments> to continue.
+Head over to <doc:Setting-up-a-development-environment> to continue.

 ### Linux guests